MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/codespaces-overview.md

 Additionally, GitHub Codespaces brings many of the benefits of DevOps, like repeatability and reliability&mdash;which have typically been reserved for production workloads&mdash;to a development environment.
 You can also personalize GitHub Codespaces so that the tools, processes, and configurations that you prefer and rely on are there, too.

 This document will explain key concepts and introduce Codespaces features.
-If you're looking for an abridged version, check out [the Codespaces quickstart](/visualstudio/codespaces/quickstarts/vs/).
+If you're looking to get started, check out [Use Visual Studio with a codespace](use-visual-studio-with-codespaces.md).

 > [!IMPORTANT]
 > You must sign up for the [Private Preview](https://aka.ms/vsfutures-signup) to use Codespaces.
 This Private Preview release is not intended for use on production computers or for creating production code.
 For more information about Preview releases, see the [Visual Studio 2019 Preview release notes](/visualstudio/releases/2019/release-notes-preview/).